-Meet the Expert: Dr. Darren Bryk, AKA the sperm whisperer, is a urologist at the University of Virginia Urology Center, with a special interest in male factor infertility and men’s health.
+Meet the Expert: Dr. Darren Bryk, AKA the sperm whisperer, is a urologist at the University of Virginia Urology Center, with a special interest in men's fertility and men’s health.
 He medically reviewed each post in our three-part "It Starts With the Sperm" mini-series.

 The Placenta: The Least Understood Organ

 You’ll recall that the placenta is the fascinating organ that develops during pregnancy to connect the umbilical cord and the uterus.
 Give this thing props—it’s the vehicle that delivers nutrients and oxygen to a developing baby and whisks away waste.
-Without a healthy placenta, a pregnancy is fraught with complications, from poor fetal growth to preeclampsia to stillbirth.
 While there are a few things that can affect the health of the placenta during pregnancy, including maternal age, water breaking prior to labor, high blood pressure, carrying twins or multiples, certain blood-clotting disorders, and substance use, another factor precedes them all.
 Yes, we’re talking about healthy sperm.

 How Does Sperm Influence the Placenta?